BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hume.md

 - Hume believes that justice is appropriate only in specific external circumstances that do not follow from human nature itself.⁷⁰ The competition that leads to a state of war results from human nature only in conditions of scarcity.
 - Hume intends his moral sense theory to express anti-realism and the rejection of independent morality.
 HE believes that he continues and develops Hutcheson’s approach to morality, and especially his account of the moral sense
 - oppose theological voluntarism.
+- Later believers in a moral sense, Hume and Hutcheson, reject moral realism